There have been some recent high-profile fines for historical data breaches by large companies.

 Those who don’t comply or fail to report a data breach within 72 hours risk fines that could reach as much as €10 million (£8.7 million).
-In some cases, penalties can go as high as €20 million, or 4 percent of annual global turnover.
+In some cases, penalties can go as high as €20 million, or 4 percent of annual global turnover in the preceding financial year.

 So if you’re running a small business and handle any kind of data belonging to EU citizens, you’ll need to update your processes to make them compliant.
 You must make GDPR a priority, not just for your IT department, but for the entire company.
 You’ll need to analyse your data, update it if necessary, and make sure you can protect it.